gwu-cs-advos/advos_book/doc/c04_case_studies.md

 	This 1. doesn't use the many cores of the system, and 2. might result in services blocking on I/O, thus the system idling awaiting I/O instead of desperately racing to system bootup!
 	We used to wait for 10s of seconds for our systems to boot up; now we have to wait for single-digit number of seconds.
 	SSDs helped with this, but `systemd`'s inherent design to encourage parallelism and concurrency should get part of the thanks.
-- `systemd` is actually a [collection of processes](https://www.linux.com/training-tutorials/understanding-and-using-systemd/)
+- `systemd` is actually a [collection of processes](https://www.linux.com/training-tutorials/understanding-and-using-systemd/), not a single monolithic process.

 	- See a list of all services with  `systemctl` and find those units postfixed with `*.service`; those with `systemd-*` are from the systemd collection.
 	- There's even a service to create [containers](https://blog.selectel.com/systemd-containers-introduction-systemd-nspawn/).
 	- It will try and reboot services if they fail, which increases system resilience.
 	- You can [write your own](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6) service!

-	- The `systemd` processes are meant to be used as a cohesive core, rather than as replacable or composable modules.
+	Despite the implementation as multiple processes, the `systemd` processes are meant to be used as a cohesive core, rather than as replacable or composable modules.
 	They are not portable (they use Linux-specific APIs), and the lamentations of which get the reply from the FreeBSD dev, Benno Rice, ["Unix is dead"](https://www.youtube.com/watch?v=o_AIw9bGogo).

-- So wait, D-Bus as a foundational organizing medium?
+- So wait, D-Bus is used as a foundational organizing IPC mechanism for system coordination?
-	Is Linux a micro-kernel?
+	Is Linux a micro-kernel now?
 	No, right?
 	That's crazy.
 	But also, yes, right?

-Other examples of modern systems consolidating more policy, further from the user.
+Other examples exist of modern systems consolidating more policy, further from the user.
-Modern Linux windows systems are based on Wayland which replaced the venerable X.org.
+For example, modern Linux windows systems are based on Wayland which replaced the venerable X.org.
-Where X separates the compositing of many windows onto a shared screen into a separate, replaceable process, Wayland [co-locates compositing with rendering](https://wayland.freedesktop.org/architecture.html).
+Where X separates the compositing of many windows onto a shared screen and the rendering of the scene into separate, replaceable processes, Wayland [co-locates compositing with rendering](https://wayland.freedesktop.org/architecture.html).
 This places more power and more intelligence into the Wayland server, and enables better usage of graphics hardware.

 Modern systems have required more policy to be placed into the core of the system.
-No longer do we only have simple daemons that each do a single thing, that simply interpret configuration files in `/etc/*` (thus are controlled by the user).
+No longer do we only have simple daemons that each do a single thing, and simply interpret configuration files in `/etc/*`, thus enabling tight control by the user.
 Instead, `systemd` says that we need the system to autonomously understand what services are required, and to make its own decision about how to execute them.
 This does move away from UNIX's organizing philosophies, but also demonstrates the power of creating a focused collection of services that are all written to solve a concrete problem.
 Almost more importantly, `systemd` shows that *pipes alone don't seem like a sufficient organizing principle*, instead requiring the likes of call/return-style RPC *and* streams of data and notifications based on publisher/subscriber interactions.